'Get the (expletive) out of my way': Woman assaulted outside Queens bakery

 According to the NYPD, there were 29 anti-Asian hate crimes reported in 2020.
 They say 24 of those hate crimes were instances of COVID xenophobia.

-The three attacks on Tuesday are not currently be investigated as hate crimes.
+The three attacks on Tuesday are not currently being investigated as hate crimes.

 Anyone with information in regard to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).